Chad Marks

 Though he was convicted of a non-violent drug offense, Chad would soon be introduced to violence on an almost unimaginable scale.
 Stabbings, multiple-perpetrator assaults, and death were daily occurrences at the federal prisons where the justice system required that he serve his time.
 He would spend 17 years in some of the most dangerous prisons in the United States.

-Chad had the presence of mind to write down his experiences, and to hide his manuscript.
-The hope that he would be a published author one day, free to tell his story, allowed him to fend off desperation, allowed him to forego succumbing to malaise and to keep hope alive.
+Chad had the presence of mind to write down his experiences and to hide his manuscript.
+The hope that he would be a published author one day, free to tell his story, allowed him to forego succumbing to malaise, and to keep hope alive.

 He taught prisoners how to read and write, how to advocate for themselves, and advocated for them when they couldn't.